oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

 * At this point, when the application attempts to use the refresh token after 24 hours, the request will fail and the application will have to involve the user in a new authorization request

 By limiting the overall refresh token lifetime to the lifetime of the initial refresh token, this ensures a stolen refresh token cannot be used indefinitely.

+Authorization servers MAY set different policies around refresh token issuance, lifetime and expiration for browser-based apps compared to other public clients.

 Security Considerations